H4 EAD Renewal Cost and Processing Time in 2026

 |---|---|---|---|

-The most effective cost strategy: If your spouse's H-1B is being extended or amended, the employer can pay for premium processing on the I-129 (H-1B petition).
-USCIS sometimes bundles the H4 and EAD alongside a premium-processed H-1B as a courtesy — though this is no longer legally required since the Edakunni v.
-Mayorkas settlement expired in January 2025.
+The most effective cost strategy: If your spouse's H-1B is being extended or amended for a genuine filing reason, the employer can pay $2,965 for premium processing on the I-129 (H-1B petition).
+USCIS may bundle the H4 and EAD alongside a premium-processed H-1B as a courtesy — though this is no longer legally required since the Edakunni v.
+Mayorkas settlement expired on January 18, 2025.

 Total realistic budget for a renewal cycle in 2026: